simonsobs/socs/docs/agents/suprsync.rst

 Docker Compose
 ``````````````

-Below is a sample docker-compose entry for the SupRsync agents.
+Below is a sample docker compose entry for the SupRsync agents.
 Because the data we'll be transfering is owned by the ``cryo:smurf`` user, we
 set that as the user of the agent so it has the correct permissions.
 This is
 only possible because the ``cryo:smurf`` user is already built into the